 How to make the Chicken Kabab

-In a wide bowl, add the chicken, kabab masala, salt, corn flour, red chili powder, ginger garlic paste and curds.
+In a wide bowl, add the chicken, kabab masala, salt, corn flour, red chilli powder, ginger garlic paste and curds.
 Mix everything well and let it marinate for at least 2 hours.

-Once ready to fry, heat a kadai with enough oil, mix the chicken pieces once again and drop in the hot oil.
+Once ready to fry, heat a kadhai with enough oil, mix the chicken pieces once again and drop into the hot oil.
 Cook on medium flame until the chicken gets cooked completely.
 Each batch might take around 7 – 10 mins on low to medium flame.

-Drain on kitchen towel and serve it hot.
+Drain on a kitchen towel and serve it hot.